jforget/perl5-decodeur-Mastermind/description-en.md

 are `ABCD`,  `EFGH`, `IJKL`, `MNOP`,  `QRST`, `UVWX` and  `YZAB`.
 Only `ABCD` and `YZAB` share some colours.

-The program leaves the opening phase in any of the following cases:
+The program leaves the overture in any of the following cases:

 <ul>